Onteon/katacoda-scenarios/04-multi-node-jpcc/02_jpcc_basics.md

-# Onteon Platform Control Center
+# Onteon Control Center

-Onteon Control Center is a tool for managing whole environment build with Onteon Platform.
+Onteon Control Center is a tool for managing whole environment build with Onteon.
 It allows to scale your environment, change configurations, manage nodes, microservices, applications, etc. It operates on some primary units to make managing your environment easier.

 `console.sh`{{execute}}